fdhidalgo/geocode_br_polling_stations/README.md

 - `ano`: year
 - `panel_id`: unique panel identifier.
 Units with the same `panel_id` are classified to be the same polling station in two different election years according to our fuzzy matching procedure.
 - `local_id`: polling station identifier.
 Use this variable to merge with the coordinates data.
-- `long`: This is a longitude variable that is constant for all observations with the same `panel_id`.
-The longitude is the longitude with the smallest predicted distance to the true longitude.
+- `long`: This is a longitude variable that is constant for all observations with the same `panel_id` across years.
+To choose among coordinates from different years, we select the one with the smallest predicted distance to the true location.
 Ties are broken by selecting the longitude from the latest year.
-- `lat`: This is a latitude variable that is constant for all observations with the same `panel_id`.
-The latitude is the latitude with the smallest predicted distance to the true latitude.
+- `lat`: This is a latitude variable that is constant for all observations with the same `panel_id` across years.
+To choose among coordinates from different years, we select the one with the smallest predicted distance to the true location.
 Ties are broken by selecting the latitude from the latest year.

 ## Code
 ### Running the Geocoding Pipeline